graphology/graphology/src/cores/README.md

 # Graphology Cores

-Various functions related to the k-core of graphs to be used with [graphology](https://graphology.github.io).
+Various functions related to k-cores of graphs and to be used with [graphology](https://graphology.github.io).

 The k-core of a graph is the maximal connected subgraph in which all nodes have a degree of k or more.
 The main core of a graph is the k-core subgraph with the highest possible k.